MJKWoolnough/gedcom/README.md

 }
 ```

-ScholasticEvent is a GEDCOM structure type
+ScholasticEvent is a GEDCOM structure type.

 #### type SexValue